pcanz/grammar-parser/docs/introduction.md

   term:   (x) => Number(x) || x[1]
 }

-const expr = grammar_parser(arith, evaluate);
+const expr = grit(arith, evaluate);

 var e = expr.parse("1+2*(3+4)-5");

 write(e);
 ````
+In this case there is a semantic action for each rule, using the same name as the rule.
+In general any action name can be used, with the function name appended to the rule after a `:` colon, and not all rules may need an action.

-It is very convenient to employ the JavaScript arrow `=>` syntax for lambda functions, together with array pattern matching and a list `reduce` function.
+In this example it is very convenient to employ the JavaScript arrow `=>` syntax for lambda functions, together with array pattern matching and a list `reduce` function.
 These features may not be familiar to all JavaScript programmers, but they will be familiar to functional programmers (there is nothing strange or pecuilar going on here).

 The power and simplicity of using grammar rules with regular expression components and semantic actions should be clear.